nanaynaomi/multnomah-falls-research/README.md

-Work on this project has stopped - Decided it would be best to just make the site in Google Sites since that would be easier for the client.
+Work in this repo has stopped - We decided it would be best to just make the site in Google Sites since that would be easier for the client.